MPL 17x17x3 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on the contact page.
-You can check the strength and the appearance of magnet in our power calculator magnetic calculator
+Give us a call tel: +48 888 99 98 98 or contact us via contact form on our website.
+You can check the power and the shape of neodymium magnets in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.